Skip to content

 LLM Map-Reduce Private data Each instance sees only a partition; no single instance has full data access

-CaMeL (Debenedetti et al., 2025) enforces trifecta separation via control and data flow primitives, achieving 77% task completion with provable security.
+CaMeL (Debenedetti et al., 2025) enforces separation via control- and data-flow primitives — 77% task completion with provable security.

-Poisoned dependency (Lynch / NVIDIA, 2025): Agent reads a GitHub issue referencing a malicious pip package, installs it (egress), package exfiltrates env vars (private data).
+Poisoned dependency (Lynch / NVIDIA, 2025): an agent reads a GitHub issue that names a malicious pip package and installs it (egress).
+The package then exfiltrates env vars (private data).
 Fix: remove egress.

-Cross-agent privilege escalation (Embrace The Red, 2025): Compromised agent rewrites another agent's config to remove sandbox constraints, giving it all three legs.
-Fix: protect config from agent writes.
+Cross-agent privilege escalation (Embrace The Red, 2025): one agent rewrites another's config to drop sandbox constraints, granting all three legs.
+Fix: protect config from writes.

-MCP tool exfiltration (Invariant Labs, 2025): Malicious MCP server shadows trusted tools, intercepts calls to access private context, forwards to an external endpoint.
+MCP tool exfiltration (Invariant Labs, 2025): a malicious MCP server shadows trusted tools, reads private context, and forwards it externally.
 Fix: restrict MCP server egress.

 Execution path Private data?
 Untrusted input?
 Egress?
 Safe?